kellyluo25/recollectives/_posts/this-is-the-last-time.md

 Planes are the perfect place to meet people if you never want to see them again.
 Not before security: that's where you go to say goodbye.
 Or near baggage claim, where you go to say hello again.

-When you're on a plane, this hunk of industrialized society suspended in the stratosphere, you expect to disconnect from all the humanity that awaits you below.
-You don't expect to find yourself sitting next to an old friend, who had long since left the premises, and is doing just fine but you'd never wondered how they were or what they were up to.
+When you're on a plane, this hunk of industrialized society suspended in the stratosphere, you expect to fully disconnect from all the humanity that awaits you below.
+You don't expect to find yourself sitting next to an old friend, who had long since left the premises—and is doing just fine, thanks for asking—but you'd never wondered how they were or what they were up to.

 All your laugh lines were in the same place as before.
 There was that thing you did, where you'd always talk in the past tense.
 This memory and that anecdote—you were full of them, filled the brim of tales that weren't always your own.
 I think I laughed the entire time.
 Every pause was a transition to the next beat in the story.